Sheffield University Bankers Hockey Club

 Sheffield University Bankers Hockey Club is a hockey club based in Sheffield, South Yorkshire, England.
 It is associated with the University of Sheffield men's and women's hockey clubs, and many of its players are current students or alumni of the University of Sheffield.
 It is often abbreviated as SUBHC.

 History

 Sheffield University Bankers Hockey Club was formed by a merger of the University of Sheffield Men & Women's hockey clubs' Saturday teams and the well-established Sheffield Bankers Hockey Club in 2000.

 Sheffield Bankers Hockey Club was formed in 1927 by bank employees and originally played at Abbeydale Park.
 Membership rules were relaxed after World War II and the club grew significantly.
 When hockey pitches transitioned to astroturf in the 1980s, the club moved to the Concord Sports Centre before moving to the University of Sheffield facilities at Goodwin Sports Centre.
 In 2018, following the closure of the hockey pitches at Goodwin to make way for the university's new social sciences building, the club relocated to replacement facilities at the University of Sheffield's Norton Sports Centre.

+In 2026, the Men's 1st XI won the 2025–26 Yorkshire and North East Hockey Men's Premier Division, securing promotion to the Men's England Hockey League where the team will compete in Conference North, the third tier of the League.
+The Men's 1st XI also won the Men's Tier 2 Trophy in the 2026 England Hockey Club Championships, beating Jersey 3–2 on shuffles after a 1–1 draw.
+The Men's 1st XI was named Open/Men's Team of the Year for the Yorkshire and North East area at the 2026 England Hockey Awards.